roryp/reliable-web-app-pattern-java-workshop/Part1-Tooling/README.md

 Ensure that the selected region has availability zones.
 Azure Database for PostgreSQL - Flexible Server [zone-redundant high availability](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-high-availability) requires availability zones.

-If doing a multi-region deployment, set the `AZURE_LOCATION2` to the secondary region:
+As we doing a multi-region deployment, set the `AZURE_LOCATION2` to the secondary region:

 ```shell
 azd env set AZURE_LOCATION2 eastus